emilyrose/heart-github-contributions/README.md

 ## Friday, April 4 2014
 I'm still here.
 April is off to a rough start, but I will see this through.

+## Tuesday, April 8 2014
+Almost half way there.
+I can't wait until this is completed.